 THIS book provides a good overall perspective on the world's forests and the political economy of forest management.
 Authors with broad experience in many fields present diverse views on key forestry issues and the solutions needed to accelerate the transition to sustainable use of forest resources.

 The book argues that government policies of encouraging logging that leads to over-exploitation; low harvesting fees; tax, credit and pricing concessions to timber industries, and surrendering control over forests to private loggers, have also contributed to the fast decline in forest resources.
 This is in addition to the highly publicised factors of population growth, compulsions of subsistence agriculture and shifting cultivation.
+Vested interests In many countries, policies have been devised to reward such interest groups that are allied with or favoured by those in power.
+Forests have also been used as a solution to demographic and economic pressures.
+The book argues that even where the policies were well intended, they were not implemented properly because timber and agricultural benefits from clearing forests were over-valued and the protective function of forests was ignored.

 Moreover, inadequate biological or economic knowledge of forest resources have led to the over-harvesting of a few species of trees, while others have been treated as weeds and destroyed during logging operations.
 The authors point out that forests should be seen as any other economic asset.
 A solution within the framework of mainstream macro-economics should, therefore, be feasible if the health of the natural resources of a country is taken into account.